Climate Emergency Declaration

 • We’re working with the Culture Declares movement in the South West to encourage more cultural organisations to declare a climate emergency

-• We’re trialling a solar-powered generator at our festival next year
+• We’re trialled a solar-powered generator at our festival in 2021

 • We’re reducing our print across our projects by making more digital materials but making sure we remain inclusive and provide environmentally friendly print when it’s needed